nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 - hide view in case of bintu setup error if disabled via 'config.style.view=false'
 - enable using a bintu source with 'updateSource'
 - hide middle playbutton in case of a playback restart via 'updateSource'
-- display muted autoplay icon till first 'unmute'
+- display muted autoPlay icon till first 'unmute'

 ## **[3.15.6]**

 ### **Release Notes**

 This version addresses an issue with the full screen functionality on iOS Safari.
 The player now can go full screen within nested iframes.
-NOTE: The iframe(s) must have the attribute 'allowfullscreen="allowfullscreen|true"]**' or just 'allowfullscreen'.
+NOTE: The iframe(s) must have the attribute 'allowFullScreen="allowfullscreen|true"]**' or just 'allowfullscreen'.
 Another issue adressed is the handling of stable playback after viewport lost on IE/Edge.
 Here the detection is improved to prevent misbehaviour in case of not related framedropping.

 ### **Changelog**

 ### Fixed

 - enable full screen on iOS within nested iframe(s)
-- detection of IE/Edge viewport issue for stable playback
+- detection of IE/Edge viewport issue htmlFor stable playback

 ## **[3.15.5]**

 ### **Release Notes**

 This release patches an issue with the config handling.
-Now a copy of the config will be used for the setup instead of pointer.
+Now a copy of the config will be used htmlFor the setup instead of pointer.

 ### **Changelog**

 ### Fixed

-- use only a copy of passed config object for setup
+- use only a copy of passed config object htmlFor setup

 ## **[3.15.4]**